 There are two situations in which you can have the wrong type of belt: if you install a belt that is incapable of handling your materials and load, or if you install the wrong kind of belt after replacing the original one.
 To solve the first problem, make sure your belt can handle the weight of your material.
 You’ll also need to consider the kind of material your conveyor system will be transporting and that material’s special requirements.
 For example, a belt carrying liquids or sand will have different requirements than one transporting more standard, solid objects.
 You should also consider the damage the materials can cause to your belt.
 Hard metals or sharp edges can damage the belt during transport.
 If you’re replacing a bad belt, make sure you replace it with a belt that meets all these specifications while still being the correct size for your conveyor system.

+Is your conveyor operating at the right speed?
 Another common cause for slipping belts is a material backup.
 When your conveyor system transports products or materials, it needs to follow the speed of production.
 If a belt conveyor starts to deliver goods at a faster or slower speed than the rest of the system can operate, a product backup will form.
 This will slow down your production process greatly and can cause belt slippage.
 It’s best to set your system to flow at the speed of production to avoid these issues.